 Will students have any access to campus facilities?

-Six of the Columbia libraries will open on Monday, August 31, to provide study space for students.
+Six libraries are now open.
+Library spaces are available to students and faculty by reservation only.
 Seats in the study space must be reserved in advance, and students must follow all Covid-related health protocols.
 Books and other library materials that are available to check out will be available through the Libraries’ “pick-up service.”
-More details are available on this page of the Libraries website.
+Library Status Updates are available on the Libraries website.

 Dodge Fitness Center will remain closed until further notice.